Tuning Impala for Performance

 - Controlling Resource Usage

-- Using HDFS Caching with Impala (CDH 5.1 or higher only)
+- Using HDFS Caching with Impala (CDH 5 Only)

 - Testing Impala Performance